 Quick Summary

-Let’s explore these summer seasonal fruits in India one-by-one in detail.
+Let’s explore these summer fruits in India one by one in detail.

 Known as the ‘King of Fruits’ in India, the mango is perhaps the most beloved summer fruit in the country.
 With its sweet, juicy flesh and rich aroma, it’s no wonder that mangoes are eagerly awaited each year.

 Mangoes are incredibly versatile.
-You can enjoy them fresh, add them to smoothies, use them in desserts, or even in savory dishes like mango curry.
+You can enjoy them fresh, add them to smoothies, and use them in desserts or savory dishes like mango curry.
 The Alphonso mango from Maharashtra is particularly famous for its sweetness and is often considered one of the best varieties in the world.

 Nothing says summer quite like a slice of cool, refreshing watermelon.
 This large, juicy fruit is a favorite at picnics and beach outings across India.